Sandra Mckeever, Counsellor, Psychotherapist & Supervisor MBACP (Accred), UKRCP

 I offer counselling and psychotherapy to adults and young people over 18 years of age, providing a warm, safe, confidential space where you can begin to explore whatever may be troubling you at this time.
 I also offer supervision to those who work in counselling and psychotherapy and offer discounted rates for trainees.

-I am an Accredited member of the British Association of Counselling and Psychotherapy, and have worked in a GP practice, in an agency specialising in eating disorders, trained with CRUSE bereavement care and have worked in private practice for nearly ten years.I have an advanced diploma, a Post Graduate Diploma and an MSc in Counselling and have training with Robin Shohet and the CTSD in Supervision.
+I am an Accredited member of the British Association of Counselling and Psychotherapy, and have worked in a GP practice, in an agency specialising in eating disorders, trained with CRUSE bereavement care and have worked in private practice for over ten years.I have an advanced diploma, a Post Graduate Diploma and an MSc in Counselling and have training with Robin Shohet and the CTSD in Supervision.
 I have attended workshops in Trauma, including workshops with Babette Rothschild in Somatic Therapy.
 I have also attended training in self-harm, conflict resolution, working with victims of abuse, child protection, stress management, addictions and dual diagnosis and have a particular interest in spiritual crisis and alternative views on mental health.
 I have delivered training in all areas of counselling but most recently specialised in delivering modules on professional practice, personal development, mental health and research.
-I have articles published within the profession and recently returned from a sabbatical in the USA.
+I have articles published within the profession, and continue to research and write.

 Counselling and Psychotherapy - sometimes also known as Talking Therapies -can be helpful to us at many times in our lives, whether we are dealing with major life changes, feeling mentally or emotionally unwell, struggling with aspects of our personality, feeling deeply unhappy or just feeling dissatisfied with life and ourselves.